-The directives and attributes are predefined in the attributes package in the synthesis library for the tool.
+The synthesis tool directives and attributes are predefined in the attributes package in the synthesis tool library.
 This library package contains the built-in attributes, along with declarations for timing constraints (including black-box timing constraints) and vendor-specific attributes.
 The file is located here: